Electrogravitational

 The energy density of graviton

-fluxes responsible for gravitation in the model of cubic distribution of the
+fluxes responsible for gravitation in the model of cubic distribution of fluxes

 J/m 3,